RM-JB/rm-landing/README.md

     </div>
     <script src="https://cdn.jsdelivr.net/gh/RM-JB/rm-landing@main/rm-landing-script.js"></script>

-  - All page content will go inside the < div id="rm-landing" > tag
+  - All page content will go inside the div#rm-landing" tag
   - If you need to add extra styles to any particular page, add a <style> tag after the <link> tag and place in the custom styles there (or use inline styling).

     • Be sure to use specific style tags.
 As a standard add #rm-landing before each element.